Cafe Leo Visit

 Golden Book Achievers

-Congratulations to the children who were in the Golden Book and those who received certificates, in this morning’s assembly.
+Well done to all the children who were in the Golden Book today and also to our ‘Star of the week’.